AmarDange/Game-Quiz/README.md

 ### Media
-- The icons in the header, footer and on the back of the flip-cards were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts used were imported from [Google Fonts](https://fonts.google.com/)
-- All images were downloaded from [Google](https://www.google.de/)
+- All some information reagarding code was taken from [Google](https://www.google.de/)

 ### Acknowledgements
-- Thank you to my mentor Sandeep Aggarwal who gave me very good advice and feedback on how to plan and execute this project and who provided me with lots of pointers on resources to help select colours and images and well as resources to help with coding and testing.
+- Thank you to my mentor Sandeep Aggarwal who gave me very good advice and feedback on how to plan and execute this project and who provided me with lots of pointers on resources to help select colours and ideas and well as resources to help with coding and testing.
-- Thank you to anyone taking the time to view my first project.
-Special thanks to the Slack community and the below individuals:
+- Special thanks to the Slack community
 I would like to thank:-
     * My colleagues from the Code Institute who help to test my code and gave me some wonderful feedback.